39th G8 summit: Location and local dangers

 The date and location of the summit was announced by British Prime Minister David Cameron in November 2012.
-According to Mark Simpson, the BBC's Ireland Correspondent, the British Government chose Fermanagh for two main reasons: history and geography.
+According to Mark Simpson, the BBC's Ireland Correspondent, the British government chose Fermanagh for two main reasons: history and geography.
 Since the formation of Northern Ireland in 1921, there has been tension and violence between its two main communities.
 The unionist/loyalist community (who are mostly Protestant) generally want Northern Ireland to remain within the United Kingdom, while the Irish nationalist/republican community (who are mostly Catholic) generally want it to leave the United Kingdom and join a united Ireland.
 From the late 1960s until the late 1990s, these two communities and the British state were involved in an ethno-nationalist conflict known as the Troubles, in which over 3,500 people were killed.
 A peace process led to the Belfast Agreement and ceasefires by the paramilitary groups involved (such as the republican Provisional IRA, the loyalist Ulster Volunteer Force).
 The Conservative Party government of David Cameron is a unionist one.
 By holding it in Northern Ireland, Cameron "will hope it sends the message to the rest of the world that the peace process has worked and normality has returned".
 The second reason is geography.
 G8 summits have always drawn large demonstrations, but Fermanagh's geography will make it hard for protesters.
 Much of the Lough Erne Resort is surrounded by water and almost all of the roads within 30 miles are single carriageway.

 Some have criticized the decision to hold the summit in Northern Ireland, due to ongoing protests and small-scale violence by both republicans and loyalists.
 Since the Provisional IRA called a ceasefire at the end of the Troubles, dissident republican splinter groups have continued its paramilitary campaign.
-The main groups involved in this low-intensity campaign are the Real IRA, Continuity IRA and Óglaigh na hÉireann.
+The main groups involved in this low-intensity campaign are the Real IRA, the Continuity IRA, and Óglaigh na hÉireann.
 Security sources expected that these groups would try to launch an attack during the summit, which "would hijack global headlines".

 On 23 March 2013, a car bomb was defused 16 mi from the Lough Erne Resort.
 Republican group Óglaigh na hÉireann said it had planned to detonate it at the hotel but had to abort the attack.

 There was also the possibility of disruption and violence involving loyalists and nationalists.
 The summit took place during the marching season, when Protestant and loyalist groups (such as the Orange Order) hold parades throughout Northern Ireland.
 This is a tense time in Northern Ireland and it often results in clashes between the two main communities.
 From December 2012 through to December 2013, loyalists held daily street protests against the decision to lessen the number of days the Union Jack flies from Belfast City Hall.
 Some of these protests sparked rioting.
 Protesters discussed holding a Union Jack protest at the G8 summit.